 There are Health Implications of Radon Exposure

-Exposure to Radon over time increases the likelihood of developing lung cancer.
-This risk is much higher when you smoke.
-However, non-smokers, too, are susceptible.
 As per the World Health Organization (WHO), lung cancer caused by radon accounts for up to 14 percent of all lung cancer cases across the globe.
-Recognizing these risks highlights the necessity of routine tests for Radon and the mitigation of its effects.
+Recognizing these risks underscores the importance of routine radon tests and mitigating its effects.

-What to do to test Your House in the presence of Radon The Complete Guide
+What to do to test Your House in the presence of Radon: The Complete Guide

-Radon is a quiet, however dangerous gas that may get into your house without you even realizing it.
-It’s odorless, colorless, and tasteless, making it difficult to identify without adequate tests.
-This detailed guide will guide you through testing your home for radon levels, what it is, why it’s essential, and what you need to do in the event of excessive levels of dangerous gas.
+This detailed guide will walk you through testing your Home for radon levels, what it is, why it’s essential, and what to do in the event of excessive levels of the dangerous gas.

 What exactly is Radon, and what makes it a risk?

-Radon is a radioactive gas formed naturally from the decay of uranium discovered in rocks, soil, and water.
+Radon is a radioactive gas formed naturally from the decay of uranium found in rocks, soil, and water.
 According to the Environmental Protection Agency (EPA), Radon is the second most frequent source of lung cancer in the United States, responsible for around 21,000 deaths each year.
 That makes understanding and controlling the risk of radon exposure a significant issue for homeowners.

-Health Dangers that are Associated with Radon Exposure
+Health Dangers Associated with Radon Exposure

 The people who smoke and are exposed to the highest levels of Radon have an increased risk because the cumulative effects of smoking cigarettes and radon exposure significantly raise the risk of being diagnosed with lung cancer.

-What are the reasons for testing your home for Radon?
+What are the reasons for testing your Home for Radon?

 Statistics and Facts